madox2/vim-ai/README.md

 " - if disabled code indentation will work but AI doesn't always respond with a code block "   therefore it could be messed up
 " - find out more in vim's help `:help paste`
+" options.max_tokens
+" - note that prompt + max_tokens must be less than model's token limit, see #42, #46
+" - setting max tokens to 0 will exclude it from the OpenAI API request parameters, it is "   unclear/undocumented what it exactly does, but it seems to resolve issues when the model "   hits token limit, which respond with `OpenAI: HTTPError 400`
 ```

 ### Using chat engine for completion and edits